LINDA WERTHEIMER, HOST:

 HANK SCHWARTZ: If the commission is going to address the issue of the relationship of mental health issues to what happened in Newtown, I think we have to have as much information as we possibly can have about Adam Lanza's mental state.

-For NPR News, I'm Jeff Cohen in Hartford, Connecticut.
+For NPR News, I'm Jeff Cohen in Hartford, Conn.
 Transcript provided by NPR, Copyright NPR.